GarrettEstey/gxproj-fsppiv/README.md

 R - Reset the camera

 G - Activate/Deactivate the test geometry shader, which will turn the yellow point into two faced quads

+Number (Not numpad) keys 0-9 make the camera look at the planets in the space scene.
+(If you're looking for the spaceship, it's orbit is between earth and mars)